blukatdevelopment/UnchainedWorldsOld/classes/lycanthrope.md

 You've learned to control your shift into your beast form.
 You may use your bonus action to willingly transform into your lycanthrope form.
 You remain in that state for 1 minute, after which you must make a DC 12 wisdom saving throw to exit it.
-If you fail the save, you lose control of your actions for 1d4 hours.
+If you fail the save, the controlled shift becomes an uncontrolled shift and lasts for 1d4 hours.
+You can use this ability a number of times indicated in the shifts column of the lycanthrope table.

 #### Tough hide
-You have resistance to non-magical and non-silvered slashing, piercing, and bludgeoning damage.
+You have resistance to non-magical and non-silvered slashing, piercing, and bludgeoning damage when shifted.

+### Extra atack
+In addition to any attacks you would normally make when you use the attack action, you may make one additional attack.

 ## Lycanthrope forms